-VI.
+VII.
 Teaching Requirement

 The GSB PhD Program requires that students have at least one quarter of teaching experience before completing the degree.
 OB-micro students fulfill this requirement by completing the teaching practicum described above.

-VIII.
+IX.
 University Oral Exams

 The oral examination is a defense of the dissertation work in progress.
 The student orally presents and defends the thesis work in progress at a stage when it is one-half to two-thirds complete.
 The oral examination committee tests the student on the theory and methodology underlying the research, the areas of application and portions of the major field to which the research is relevant, and the significance of the dissertation research.
 Students are required to successfully complete the oral exams by September 1 before the start of their fifth year in the program.